 Treatment is not always available or accessible for individuals struggling with behavioral health conditions.
 Even when treatment is available, it is often not enough for individuals struggling with substance use and/or mental health challenges.
 Additional services offered outside the traditional four walls of treatment can provide needed support that people simply cannot receive within a clinical setting.
 These are what is referred to as “non-clinical supports.”
 Individuals who experience mental health and/or substance use challenges often also experience other hardships in their life like maintaining a job and finding affordable housing.
 These hardships can make it difficult for an individual to focus on their recovery.
+Applicants may request a grant of up to $150,000 over two years.

 This funding opportunity will support individuals with mental health and/or substance use challenges in accessing culturally responsive non-clinical support services close to home that will make recovery possible.
 Through this funding opportunity, the Foundation is interested in strengthening non-clinical recovery support programs that focus on the community and purpose dimensions of the Substance Abuse and Mental Health Services Administration’s (SAMHSA's) model of recovery.